 Scopolamine Patches (Motion Sickness)

 Scopolamine (Transderm Scöp) patches are worn behind the ear to prevent motion sickness for up to 72 hours per patch — making them the preferred option for extended boat travel, cruises, and multi-day journeys.
-Through Wandr Health, 3 patches are available for $64 with free shipping.
+Through Wandr Health, 3 patches are available from $89 — no appointment needed.
 No appointment needed.

 Overview

-The FDA-approved labeling notes common side effects include dry mouth, drowsiness, and blurred vision.
-A critical precaution: touching the patch and then touching the eyes before washing hands can cause temporary pupil dilation and blurred vision.
-Scopolamine is contraindicated in individuals with narrow-angle glaucoma or urinary retention.
+Common side effects include dry mouth, drowsiness, and blurred vision.
+Avoid touching eyes after handling the patch.
+Contraindicated in individuals with narrow-angle glaucoma or urinary retention.

 Wandr Health vs. a traditional travel clinic